MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/authentication-and-ews-in-exchange.md

 - [Configure Azure Active Directory](http://msdn.microsoft.com/library/055e1155-2d4d-4c85-b44e-d406872ba595%28Office.15%29.aspx), to enable your application to use OAuth tokens for authentication.

-- Review the sample code in [How to: Authenticate an EWS application by using OAuth](how-to-authenticate-an-ews-application-by-using-oauth.md) for example code that you can study.
+- Review the sample code in [Authenticate an EWS application by using OAuth](how-to-authenticate-an-ews-application-by-using-oauth.md) for example code that you can study.

 ## NTLM authentication